 Barcelona 2019: Patient Champion Finalists Revealed

-We have whittled it down to the final five.
+We have whittled it down to the final three.
 Here are the contenders for the Patient Champion Award

 What makes our species so unique is our ability to spread ideas.
 This cross-pollination has enabled peace and prosperity to flourish, and ignorance to be supplanted by understanding.